zonblade/mini-gateway-rs/router-api/README.md

 1. **Proxy**: The base configuration that handles listening on specific network addresses and forwarding traffic to target addresses.
 A Proxy represents a basic network endpoint listener.

 2. **ProxyDomain**: Extends a Proxy by adding TLS configuration for specific domains.
 This allows a single Proxy to handle multiple domains with different TLS certificates and configurations.
-Each ProxyDomain is associated with exactly one Proxy.
+Each ProxyDomain is associated with exactly one Proxy and can optionally be linked to a GatewayNode for routing.

 3. **GatewayNode**: Extends a Proxy by providing alternative routing targets.
 Each GatewayNode is associated with one Proxy and has a priority value that determines processing order (higher values = higher priority).